MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ```

 ### -Applications
-The Applications parameter specifies the target when Microsoft 365 Groups are included in the policy (the ModernGroups parameter).
+The Applications parameter specifies the target when Microsoft 365 Groups are included in the policy (the ModernGroups parameter is set).
 Valid values are:

 - `Group:Exchange` for the mailbox that's connected to the Microsoft 365 Group.
 - `Group:SharePoint` for the SharePoint site that's connected to the Microsoft 365 Group.
 - `"Group:Exchange","Group:SharePoint"` for both the mailbox and the SharePoint site that are connected to the Microsoft 365 Group.

-The default value is blank ($null).
-If you set a value for the ModernGroupLocation parameter, the default blank value is functionally equivalent to the value `"Group:Exchange","Group:SharePoint"`.
+- blank (`$null`): This is the default value, and is functionally equivalent to the value `"Group:Exchange","Group:SharePoint"`.

 ```yaml
 Type: MultiValuedProperty